CharlyJazz/API-REST-Documentation-Generator/README.md

 # React application to create a ui from your JSON API REST schema

 - The point of this project is provide to the devs a structure and logical flow to create a REST API documentation without swagger or other tool.
 Why?
-I dont know. :start:.
+I dont know. :star:.
 But you can use it instead install gems or packages to your backend project, Why?
-I dont know :start2:
+I dont know :star2:

 ## Stack